This blog post will answer the question of how do you clean heavily tarnished silver and also provide more insight into what causes silver to tarnish.

 Silver is a classic material, no matter if it’s silverware, jewelry, a plate, a platter, or even a sword you may have inherited!
 Since you probably don’t want to get rid of your silver items anytime soon, it’s important to know the trusted ways to keep silver as shiny as the first day you brought it home.

-What is tarnish?
+What is Tarnished Silver?

 How to Keep Silver from Tarnishing